Sorted the paperwork? Practise the interview at Opaige

 Understand what immigration consultants actually do

-Consultants guide clients through visa applications — collecting documents, reviewing for errors, preparing cover letters, tracking status, and managing embassy correspondence.
+Consultants guide clients through visa applications — collecting documents, reviewing for errors, preparing cover letters, tracking status, managing embassy correspondence.
 They are not lawyers.
 They do not provide legal advice.

 02

-Choose your service model: solo or partner
+Choose your model: solo or partner

 03